fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 ### Step 2

-[Download](https://www.fusioncharts.com/php-charts/) the FusionCharts PHP wrapper which contains the main class file `fusioncharts.php` in `wrappers2/php-wrapper` folder.
+[Download](https://www.fusioncharts.com/php-charts/) the FusionCharts PHP wrapper which contains the main class file `fusioncharts.php` in `php-wrapper` folder, then copy and paste this class file in to “Includes” folder of your project.

 That completes the installation of FusionCharts in your application.
 To see how to create a chart, click [here]({% site.baseurl %}/getting-started/php/your-first-chart-using-php '@@open-newtab').